Gut Health: Beyond the Basics - Understanding Comprehensive Stool Testing for Optimal Digestive Health

 In your consult, we link each finding to concrete steps so every result becomes a clear next move.

 We stage changes so you can see effects—diet first, then targeted supplements—making adjustments easy to track.
-For ongoing health, we outline maintenance routines that support the microbiome and lower disease risk.
+For ongoing health, we outline maintenance routines that support the microbiome and lower disease risk, drawing on insights Dr. Johnny shares through his Master Survivor radio and educational platforms.

 "You’ll leave with clarity, confidence, and a plan calibrated to your needs." — Dr. Michael Rudolph Maxon